• The world’s best-selling vehicle in 2023 is up for a mid-cycle update for 2025.

 There’s also speculation about a larger 95 kWh battery pack, which could extend the Model Y’s range beyond the current 81 kWh version.
 However, even if this rumor proves true—and that’s a big if—it may be limited to certain markets, such as China, while other regions could retain the existing options.

-Similarly, the electric motors are expected to carry over from the current model, with outputs believed to be 295 hp for the Standard RWD variant, 384 hp for the AWD, and 425 hp for the Long Range Dual Motor (Tesla, as always, doesn’t publish official specs).
+Similarly, the electric motors are expected to carry over from the current model, with outputs believed to be around 295 hp (220 kW / 299PS) for the Standard RWD variant and 384 hp (286 kW / 389 hp) for the dual-motor Long Range AWD, though no one really knows for sure as Tesla doesn’t communicate trivial things like specifications.
 The Long Range variant is also anticipated to offer a paid Acceleration Boost option, a feature Tesla has already begun rolling out for the updated Model 3 in select markets.
+Again, no official figures but this upgrade usually brings the LR very close to the Performance variant.

 2024 TESLA MODEL 3 PERFORMANCE